oddbird/oddsite/content/2014/09/17/jqcon.rst

 and forth from the main client script.

 Keep the UI responsive, and let Workers do difficult tasks in the background.
-(Aside: This is so helpful!
+(Aside: This is awesome.
 Why isn't everyone using it already?)

 .. code:: js